1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

-A: They could "bank" the previously completed work if it complied with technical requirements of either the 2009 MWELO or the 2015 MWELO.
-We are accepting compliance with the prior version because the evapotranspiration factor was only incrementally changed from 0.70 (2009 version) to 0.65 (2015 version).
+A: The same procedure applies to “bank” previously completed work if the work complied with technical requirements of either the 2009 MWELO or the 2015 MWELO.
+DSA accepts compliance with the 2009 MEWLO because the evapotranspiration factor was only incrementally changed from 0.70 to 0.65 in the 2015 MWELO.

-If the project was already completed, they could file the following with DSA:
+If the project has been completed, please file the following:

 - Form DSA 1 for a “Landscape Only” scope of work